Sender — overrides the auto-generated random secret

 Re-authenticationNew token on every cloud-share-sender run

-Clear saved receiver session data if needed
+Clear saved receiver session history if needed

 # Windows

-del "%USERPROFILE%\AppData\CloudShare\receiver-session.json"
+del "%APPDATA%\CloudShare\receiver-session.json"

 # macOS / Linux

-rm ~/AppData/CloudShare/receiver-session.json
+rm ~/.config/CloudShare/receiver-session.json

 DevTunnels authentication